Lutheran Summer Music Academy & Festival

 Department: Summer Staff, Student Life Team

-• Equal sharing of “on call” for emergency purposes during late watch.
+-Equal sharing of “on call” for emergency purposes during overnight shift.

 SPECIFIC RESPONSIBILITIES INCLUDE:

 -Assist with checking in students during registration and checking out students at the end of LSM.

 -Keep an accurate record of names, room assignments, activity sign‐up.

 -Report any illness or accidents to the LSM Nurse in a timely manner.